 Allchurches Trust was set up as a company limited by guarantee – a common governance model for charities.
 As such, we have up to 50 Members who act as guarantors, ensuring accountability and providing a greater appreciation of the needs of beneficiaries from a range of sectors.

 Tim became chairman of Allchurches Trust in January 2020, having been a trustee on the Allchurches’ Board since 2016.
 He has had a long career in the financial services industry with significant London Market and Lloyd's experience, including roles as CEO of Swiss Re's UK holding company, CEO Europe of GE Insurance Solutions and President and CEO of GE Reinsurance Inc in the United States.

 He has held a number of industry positions, including chairman of the International Underwriting Association, President of the Insurance Institute of London and Master of the Insurers’ Livery Company.
 He currently holds a number of Non-Executive directorships in the insurance industry.

 Appointed to the board in September 2014.
-He is Chair of Finance and member of Southwell and Nottingham Diocese Bishops Council (2004 to 2018) and member of the Diocesan Board of Education (2004 to present).
-He was previously Vice Chair of Archbishops Council Finance Committee, Chair of the Investment Committee.
-He is also Lay Canon at Southwell Minister.
+He is Chair of Finance and member of Southwell and Nottingham Diocese Bishops Council (2004 to present) and was a member of the Board of Education (2004 to 2019).
+Previously Vice Chair of Archbishops Council Finance Committee and Chair of their Investment Committee.
+He is Lay Canon at Southwell Minister.

-Formerly a partner with Deloitte and director and Chairman of several food businesses.
-His four UK dairy farms produce over 11 million litres of milk for Stilton and organic cheese.
+Formerly a partner with Deloitte and Chair and director of several food businesses.

 Appointed to the Board in 2018, Caroline is also a Non-Executive Director of 3i Group plc, Gore Street Energy Storage Fund plc and IntegraFin Holdings plc.
 She is also a trustee of UK Stem Cell Foundation, a charity which focuses on stem cell research.